 Changes will take effect at the next renewal of the Subscription Term.
 We intend to avoid unexpected changes and announce price adjustments in a timely manner.

 Where can I learn more about your team?

 PhotoPrism was founded by Michael Mayer and Theresa Gresch.
-Before founding PhotoPrism, Michael spent more than two decades advising startups and corporate clients such as Deutsche Telekom, Mercedes-Benz, SensioLabs and many more.
-Theresa holds a Master's degree in Neurobiology.
-Before starting to work on PhotoPrism, she used her organizational skills as a freelance product manager at startups and creative agencies.
+Prior to founding PhotoPrism, Michael spent more than two decades advising startups and corporate clients such as Deutsche Telekom, Mercedes-Benz and many others.
+Theresa holds a master's degree in neurobiology.
+Before she started working on PhotoPrism, she used her organizational skills as a freelance product manager at startups and creative agencies.